Can 280 million Africans now sleep quietly? Ruthless Criticism

 2.

-The result is to seen not only in the poorest heavily indebted countries, but also in a long line of states that are only marginally above them.
-They arranged with the “development aid” loans to make their “natural wealth” capable of sales in export on the world market – on which only the “industrial states” became richer that bought theses “goods” at prices obviously only favorable to them.
+The result is to be seen not only in the poorest heavily indebted countries, but also in a long line of states that are only marginally above them.
+With the “development aid” loans, they arranged to make their “natural wealth” capable of export sales on the world market – on which only the “industrial states” that bought theses “goods” at prices obviously favorable only to them became richer.
 The “developing countries” have not got a step closer to their goal of “development,” by which they meant the development of a capitalist economy, but rather this export has only made them ever poorer.
 The proceeds from these “natural commodities” is completely dependent on the calculations of the business people who sit in the nations that are already capitalistically developed; they pay for these “goods” just the price that ensures they are being used in their production process to increase their wealth, and the demand for these “goods” is also still dependent on the ups and downs arising from their business life.
 Conversely, the “developing countries” dependent on the sale of their raw materials were and are at their mercy.
-They can not make their sales conditional on the prices of their outwardly credited “advances” for development and infrastructure, as well as bring in their expenses for rule again, because they must sell due to the compulsion of servicing the debt.
+They can not make their sales conditional on the prices of their externally borrowed “advances” for development and infrastructure, as well as bring in their expenses for rule again, because they must sell due to the compulsion of servicing the debt.
 No wonder only one thing developed in the “developing countries”: mountains of debt and with it the need to repeatedly reschedule debt payments, thus to have to apply for new loans in order to service the old ones.
 Full and unconditional debt forgiveness by the credit lenders is out of the question for the credit lenders when it is clear to all concerned that the debtor countries will never be in a condition to pay their debts on schedule and erase them.
-Because even “nonperforming” loans still do good political services for the creditor states.
+Because even “non-performing” loans still do good political services for the creditor states.
 They serve to exert an influence on the insolvent countries.
-This summit in the homelands of imperialism is held under the highly respected title of "the fight against corruption.”
+This summit in the homelands of imperialism is held under the highly respected title of “the fight against corruption.”

 3.